 Below are the first 100 picks of the Draft.
 The first round attracts the majority of the attention and headlines every year and 2016 was no different, so I have included a small amount on each first round pick and thereafter something on any pick I think is worth a mention.

 - Jared Goff, QB, Los Angeles Rams – The quarterback class this year does not appear to be as strong as recent years, but the Rams made Jared Goff the number 1 pick.
-Goff looks like the best of the QB bunch and it seems a good fit; trading up to number 1 and taking a California kid is a story that matches the scale of the Rams move back to Los Angeles.
+Goff looks like the best all-rounder of the QB bunch and it seems a good fit; trading up to number 1 and taking a California kid is a story that matches the scale of the Rams move back to Los Angeles.
 Goff likes to spread his throws all over the field so the team added some weapons later in the Draft to further help him become the face of the franchise.

 - Carson Wentz, QB, Philadelphia Eagles – With the Rams selecting Goff, it was left for the Eagles to get Wentz as their new signal caller.
 I’m not as high on him as most are and it’s a big leap for him to come straight into an NFL offense from small school North Dakota State.
 The Eagles will need to adapt their offense a little to make it right for him.

 - Joey Bosa, DE, San Diego Chargers – Joey Bosa was touted as one of the country’s top defensive talents while at Ohio State.
 Then pre-Draft some reports had him falling a little bit.
 Then the Chargers made him the top defensive pick after all.
 He’s a player I like watching and I can’t wait to see how he fits into San Diego’s defense.